pmdevers/MyHomelab/README.md

 # MyHomelab
-Here is i store the state of my homelab
+Here is where I store the state of my homelab

 ## Prerequisite